‘Firework prank’ raises concerns for upcoming 4th of July celebrations

 SAVANNAH, Ga.
-(WSAV) – Millions of people are expected to light up the sky with fireworks for the 4th of July holiday weekend.
+(WSAV) – Millions of people are expected to light up the sky with fireworks for the Fourth of July holiday weekend.

 According to the National Fire Protection Association, 19,500 fires in 2019 were caused by fireworks.